Peristeri B.C.: An international legend becomes the head coach

 Peristeri hired international basketball legend Vassilis Spanoulis to its head coaching position, for the 2022–23 season.
 Spanoulis guided the team to its first ever appearance in the Final of the Greek Cup competition.
 However, they were defeated in the 2022–23 Greek Cup final by the EuroLeague giants Olympiacos Piraeus.
 In the 2022–23 Greek Basket League season, Peristeri finished in third place in the league, after they beat the Greek Fiba Champions League club PAOK Thessaloniki, in the league's third-place series.
 During the season, Peristeri managed to beat the EuroLeague giants Panathinaikos Athens, three different times during the overall season.
 In European-wide play, Peristeri also competed in the 2022–23 FIBA Champions League season, where they were eliminated in the play-ins by the French Pro A League club JDA Dijon, 2–1 in a three game series.

-In the 2023–24 FIBA Champions League season, Peristeri had an astonishing year and for the first time in team's history,the team reached the 2024 FIBA Champions League Final Four.
+In the 2023–24 FIBA Champions League season, Peristeri had an astonishing year and for the first time in team's history, the team reached the 2024 FIBA Champions League Final Four.
 In the semifinals, Peristeri was knocked out of the Final Four tournament, after a 97–94 defeat to the Spanish ACB League club Tenerife.
 Ultimately, Peristeri finished in fourth place in the FIBA Champions League season, after they lost the bronze medal game against the Spanish ACB League club UCAM Murcia, by a score of 87–84.
 Spanoulis was ultimately named the FIBA Champions League's Best Coach of the Season.

 In Greek national domestic competitions, Peristeri made it to the semifinals of the 2023 Greek Super Cup competition, where they lost to Olympiacos Piraeus.
 They took the 3rd place by beating PAOK.
 Peristeri also made it to the quarterfinals of the 2023–24 Greek Cup competition, where they again lost to Olympiacos.
 In the 2023–24 Greek Basket League season, Peristeri once again finished in third place in the league, after they beat the Greek EuroCup club Aris Thessaloniki, in the league's single third-place match.
+In 2025, Betsson was announced as the team's naming partner and major sponsor leading the team to be officially renamed as Peristeri Betsson BC.